• Next -> The first ending sequence.

 • Utena rotates over one of two spinning roses.

 The mounted Anthy and Utena now seem to be working together, no longer fighting against each other.
 Anthy’s horse is black for Akio, and Utena’s is white for Dios.
 But they are trapped in a fairy tale world with an illusionary castle in the sky.
-It can represent the transition from episode 23, when Utena realizes that Anthy cannot quit the Rose Bride role, to episode 25 when Utena wants to work together.
+In the final showdown, they work together in a reversed way.

 Jay Scott <jay@satirist.org>